datarobot/datarobot-user-models/model_templates/training/python3_keras_joblib/README.md

-## Python Keras Joblib Inference Model Template
+## Python Keras Joblib Training Model Template

 This model is intended to work with the [Python 3 Keras Drop-In Environment](../../public_dropin_environments/python3_keras/).
 The supplied h5 file is a keras + tensorflow model trained on [boston_housing.csv](../../tests/testdata/boston_housing.csv)